01000011-00110111/School-Chat/CONTRIBUTING.md

 # Code review process
 ### Who reviews pull requests?

-- Currently, me (@cserver45) or c7 (@01000011-00110111) needs to review the pull request before it gets pushed into the repo.
+- Currently, me (@cserver45) or cseven (@01000011-00110111) needs to review the pull request before it gets pushed into the repo.